 Mutations in HTRA1 gene on chromosome 10q (10q25.3-q26.2) are responsible for CARASIL.
 It codes for the ubiquitary HTRA1 enzyme, which regulates signaling by proteins in the transforming growth factor-beta (TGF-β) family, which again is essential for multiple critical cell functions including angiogenesis.
 The pivotal role of TGF-β in CARASIL is hypothesised, but not totally clarified.

 - diffuse homogeneous leukoaraiosis

-- in ~25% small hypodense areas located in the pontine base (possibly presenting Wallerian degeneration of the corticospinal tract)
+- in ~25% of patients, small hypodense areas may be seen located in the pontine base (possibly presenting Wallerian degeneration of the corticospinal tract)